samyouel84/mistral-small/README.md

 ## Requirements

 * Rust 1.70 or higher
-* Terminal with ANSI color support
+* Terminal with ANSI colour support
 * Internet connection for API access
 * Mistral API key

-## License
+## Licence

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.

 ## Author